MicrosoftDocs/learn/learn-pr/iot/troubleshoot-device-connections-communication/includes/3-troubleshoot-device-disconnects.md

 Azure IoT device SDKs disconnect from IoT Hub and then reconnect when they renew SAS tokens over the MQTT (and MQTT over WebSockets) protocol.
 In logs, this shows up as informational device disconnect and connect events sometimes accompanied by error events.

 By default, the token lifespan is 60 minutes for all SDKs; however, it can be changed by developers in some of the SDKs.
-The following table summarizes the token lifespan, token renewal, and token renewal behavior for each of the SDKs:
+The following table summarizes the token lifespan, token renewal, and token renewal behavior for each of the SDKs.

 :::row:::
     :::column:::